SPONSORED: Check Out 4 Your Car Connection’s Weekly Featured Vehicle! - NewsBreak

 7-Day Weather Forecast for Venango County

 A look at the 7-day weather forecast for the Venango County area brought to you by Deets Mechanical of Seneca, Pa.
-Today – Cloudy, with a high near 33.
-West wind 9 to 18 mph, with gusts as high as 28 mph.
-Tonight – A chance of snow showers...
+Today – Patchy snow and freezing drizzle before noon, then rain and snow likely between noon and 3pm, then snow likely after 3pm.
+Areas of fog before 11am.
+Otherwise, cloudy, with a high near 34.
+Calm wind becoming northwest around 6 mph in the afternoon.
+Chance of precipitation is 70%.
+Little or no ice accumulation expected.
+Total daytime snow accumulation of less than one inch possible.

 explore venango